llawlor/android-auto-gpt/README.md

-# Android Auto AI Voice Assistant
+# AutoChat - Android Auto AI Assistant

-A hands-free AI voice assistant for Android Auto that integrates with Perplexity AI.
-Talk to your AI assistant while driving safely with conversation memory and real-time web search capabilities!
+A hands-free AI assistant for Android Auto that integrates with Perplexity AI.
+Talk to AutoChat while driving safely with conversation memory and real-time web search capabilities!

 ## 🚀 Quick Start